ECCV2024/ChatterBox/README.md

 <p align="center">
     <img src="assets/figure-structure-1.jpg" width="80%"></a> <br>
-    The architecture of the ChatterBox model.
+    The architecture detail of the ChatterBox model.
 </p>